alyonavyshnevska/homemade_bread/README.md

 ```

 - Run `python3 app.py`

-- Open `home.html` and click on image to get a link to its recipe
+- Open `home.html` and click on images to get links to their recipes

 The interation with grid csv can be seen here, without the connection to the database: [Link](https://alyonavyshnevska.github.io/assets/projects/homemade_bread/).